 Interest Expense -There is a risk of an increase in interest expense due to a JIBAR rate increase in relation to; Interest on debt securities (note 13) and Interest on subordinated loans (note 10).

-Interest income -There is a risk of a decrease in interest income due to a prime rate decrease in relation to the BMW FS Auto Loans (note 12.1).
+Interest income -There is a risk of a decrease in interest income due to a prime rate decrease in relation to the BMW Financial Services auto loans (note 12.1).

 21. Analysis of assets and liabilities